What is a Cookie?

 A cookie is a piece of information in the form of a very small text file that is placed on a user’s hard drive.
 Cookies are generated by a web page server, or the computer that operates a web site.
 The information the cookie contains is set by the server and it can be used by that server whenever the user visits the site.
 A cookie can be thought of as an internet user’s identification card, which tells a web site when the user has returned.
 While cookies are stored on a person’s hard drive, it has no ability to access or read other information on that drive.

 In general, cookies are used to retain user preferences, store information for things like shopping baskets, and provide anonymised tracking data to third party applications like Google Analytics.
 As a rule, cookies will make your browsing experience better.
 However, you may prefer to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.
-We suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers.
-Here is also a guide on how to delete cookies.
+We suggest consulting the Help section of your browser.

 Why am I being Informed of this?

 The UK Regulations implemented into UK law the provisions of the amended E-Privacy Directive of 2009

 The amended regulation 6 reads as follows: